BrianSigafoos/hugo_site/content/2022-11-22-neural-networks-karpathy.md

 - Runs lots of experiments changing hyperparameters (learning rate, minibatch size, etc) on dev set and slowly scrutinize which ones give the best dev performance
 - Then run 1x on the test set and that's the loss rate number that matters when publishing, sharing results of the model.

 ## 4. Makemore part 3: Activations & Gradients, BatchNorm

-Watch the Youtube video: <https://www.youtube.com/watch?v=P6sfmUTpUmc&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=4>
+Watch the Youtube video: [Building makemore Part 3: Activations & Gradients, BatchNorm](https://www.youtube.com/watch?v=P6sfmUTpUmc&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ)

 Fixing problems from the previous MLP model.